 What to expect when visiting: mandatory safety video and beach access

 Visitors who arrive at Hanauma Bay will have to watch a mandatory 9-minute safety video that educates about reef safety, proper snorkeling technique, and how visitors can avoid damaging the corals.
 Then, it’s a short but steep 10-minute walk from the Visitor Center on the upper cliffs down to the beach.
-If you don’t want to walk, there’s a tram that offers rides for $1 going down, and $1.25 going up (tram runs continuously).
+If you don’t want to walk, there’s a tram that that you can take down (and up again) for free.

 The beach